gleasonw/gallicaGetter/README.md

 * 'papers' : paper titles and publishing range data
 * 'issues' : years published for a paper (used internally in papers)

 I developed this tool into a [graphing app](https://d32d5ops9ui5td.cloudfront.net/) similar to Google's n-gram viewer for books.
+There is much more metadata in the Gallica API response I don't currently parse.
+Happy to add more; pull requests are also welcome!

 For an exact number of occurrences over a period, use [Pyllicagram](https://github.com/regicid/pyllicagram).